Jonathan Marchessault

+Undrafted and regarded as an undersized player, Marchessault began his career as a professional player in the American Hockey League (AHL) in 2011.
+He signed his first NHL contract with the Blue Jackets the following year, though he remained mostly with their AHL affiliates.
+He became a more regular fixture with the Lightning in the 2015–16 season, and departed to the in-state rival Panthers that off-season, where he had a 30-goal breakout season.

-After being selected by the Golden Knights in the 2017 NHL Expansion Draft, Marchessault has been one of the key points of the team offense, and helped Vegas become the first expansion team to reach the Stanley Cup Finals in their inaugural season since the 1967-68 St. Louis Blues.
-During the 2018 season, he was signed by the Golden Knights to a six-year, $30 million contract extension.
+After being selected by the Golden Knights in the 2017 NHL expansion draft, Marchessault became one of the core pieces of team's offense, and helped Vegas become the first expansion team to reach the Stanley Cup Finals in their inaugural season since the St. Louis Blues in 1968.
+He was selected as the Golden Knights' All-Star representative in 2022, and led his team to a Stanley Cup victory in 2023.
+He was elected winner of the Conn Smythe Trophy as the most valuable player of the 2023 playoffs, becoming the first undrafted player to win the award since Wayne Gretzky in 1988.

 Playing career

 As a youth, Marchessault played in the 2003 and 2004 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Rive-Nord, Quebec.

 Junior

-Marchessault played his entire junior hockey career with the Quebec Remparts in the Quebec Major Junior Hockey League (QMJHL).
+Marchessault played his entire junior ice hockey career with the Quebec Remparts of the Quebec Major Junior Hockey League (QMJHL).
 He originally joined the team as a 16-year-old for the 2007–08 season after being drafted by them in the 12th round.

 In the 2009–10 season, Marchessault won the Gaétan Duchesne Trophy as the QMJHL's best defensive player.
 He was also named Player of the Week in both the QMJHL and Canadian Hockey League (CHL) for the week ending December 13, 2010.

-As Quebec's alternate captain in his final junior hockey season, Marchessault finished sixth in the QMJHL in scoring during the regular season.
-He also led the League in game-winning goals for the season, with 11.
+As Quebec's alternate captain in his final junior level season, Marchessault finished sixth in the QMJHL in scoring during the 2010–11 regular season.
+He also led the league in game-winning goals with 11.
 In the 2011 playoffs, he led the QMJHL in scoring despite Quebec having been eliminated in the semi-finals; he became the first player to lead the QMJHL in playoff scoring despite not playing in the final round.

 Marchessault was named the QMJHL Top Star of the Week for the week ending September 19, 2010.
 He was also named CHL Player of the Week for the week ending April 3, 2011, during the QMJHL playoffs.
 At the end of the season, Marchessault was awarded the Bud Light Cup as Quebec's player of the year.
 Moreover, he was named a QMJHL First Team All-Star.